swedenconnect/signature-validation/README.md

 ```
 DefaultPDFDocTimestampSignatureInterface timeStampSigner(
-    PrivateKey privateKey, List<X509Certificate> certificates, String sigAlgoUri){
+    PrivateKey privateKey, List<X509Certificate> certificates, String sigAlgoUri)
+{
-  return new DefaultPDFDocTimestampSignatureInterface(
+  return new DefaultPDFDocTimestampSignatureInterface(privateKey, certificates, sigAlgoUri);
-    privateKey,
-    certificates,
-    sigAlgoUri);
 }
 ```

 The private key, certificates and algorithm declarations provided to the creation of both SVT issuer and timestamp signer is the private key used to sign and the certificate used to validate the respective token/timestamp as well as the algorithm used to sign them.

-NOTE that it is recommended to use a complete path to support timestamp token siging, while an SVT normally is issued directly from a trust anchor cert in order to avoid path validation of SVT tokens.
+NOTE that it is recommended to use a complete path to support timestamp token signing, while an SVT normally is issued directly from a trust anchor cert in order to avoid path validation of SVT tokens.

 The following code example then issues an SVT token and extends the PDF document with this token based on the SVT issuer and the timestamp signer:

 ```
-byte[] extendPDFwithSVT(
-  byte[] signedDoc,
-  SVTModel svtModel,
+byte[] extendPDFwithSVT(byte[] signedDoc, SVTModel svtModel,
   PDFSVTSigValClaimsIssuer pdfsvtSigValClaimsIssuer,
   DefaultPDFDocTimestampSignatureInterface timeStampSigner) {